oxc-project/oxc-project.github.io/src/ja/docs/learn/ecmascript/grammar.md

 For instance the AST for `((x))` can just be a single `IdentifierReference`, not `ParenthesizedExpression` -> `ParenthesizedExpression` -> `IdentifierReference`.
 And this is the case for JavaScript grammar.

-But ... who would have thought it can have run-time meanings.
+But ... who would have thought it can have runtime meanings.
 Found in [this estree issue](https://github.com/estree/estree/issues/194), it shows that

 ```javascript